kieranjol/IFIscripts/README.md

 * Usage: ` manifest.py directory` or for sha512 hashes: ` manifest.py -sha512 directory`
 * By default, these hashes are stored in a desktop directory, but use the `-s` option in order to generate a sidcecar in the same directory as your source.
 * Run `manifest.py -h` to see all options.

+### makedfxml.py ###
+* Prints Digital Forensics XML to your terminal.
+Hashes are turned off for now as these will usually already exist in a manifest.
+The main purpose of this script is to preserve file system metadata such as date created/date modified/date accessed.
+* This is a launcher script for an edited version of 'https://github.com/simsong/dfxml/blob/master/python/walk_to_dfxml.py'.
+The edited version of `walk_to_dfxml.py` and the `Objects.py` library have been copied into this repository for the sake of convenience.
+* Usage: ` makedfxml.py directory`.
+* NOTE: This is currently a proof of concept.
+Further options, logging and integration into other scripts will be needed.q

 ### sha512deep.py ###
 * Quick proof of concept sha512 checksum manifest generator as not many command line tools support sha512 right now. name is a play on the hashdeep toolset.